Buy and Sell Gold Bullion in Alaska

 Struck throughout the British Empire, these are recognized and traded worldwide.
 Struck in 0.9167% fine gold, each coin has an AGW of 0.2354oz.
 A very popular bullion coin traded worldwide as their premium is much less than the modern produced fractional size Kangaroo/Lunar coins.

-*** Oxford is not responsible for the validity of information found on external sites ***
+*** Oxford is not responsible for the validity of the information found on external sites ***

 (Yes, we think this is obvious too.)

-Reach out to the experts at Oxford Metals today for more information on selling or buying gold bullion in ALaska.
+Reach out to the experts at Oxford Metals today for more information on buying and selling gold bullion in Alaska.
 We will be happy to help answer your questions.